cache117/peoplesoft-psunit/README.md

 ## Modifications
 I have written a new `BaseTest` class, which slightly modifies the way that unit tests are run.
 This can be found under [Y_TEST:BaseTest](./ApplicationPackagePeopleCode/Y_TEST/BaseTest.pcode).
 The delivered code can all be found under [TTS_UNITTEST](./ApplicationPackagePeopleCode/TTS_UNITTEST).
 The custom modifications include the ability to count the number of assertions that were made, as well as a couple of additional methods that I thought might be helpful for test purposes.
 I have also modified a handful of the methods to take different actions that I thought were helpful.

+Also included is a method that will allow you to run all of the tests in your test class automatically.
+For this to work, all of the desired test methods must start with `test`, have no parameters, and be declared as `public` or `protected` in the class.
+The `BaseTest` class will run all of the tests it can find.

 ## Usage
 To get PSUnit working in your PeopleSoft environment, you should download the files in [TTS_UNIT](./Project/TTS_UNIT) that contains the project TTS_UNIT (The code for the project is reflected here for convenience).
 To get it to work, you can register the `TTS_INTRACTV_TESTR` component under a menu of your choosing, or else the project file will contain a Content Reference for it (under Root, I think...).
+The "TTS" code will be up to date, but if you plan on using my custom class to help you, I would then copy the code from github into app designer for [Y_TEST:BaseTest](./ApplicationPackagePeopleCode/Y_TEST/BaseTest.pcode).

 ### Writing your class
 Once you have done that, you can go into the code for my [custom class](./ApplicationPackagePeopleCode/Y_TEST/BaseTest.pcode) and copy the first bit of code, which is a template for new classes.
 For convenience, this is the code contained there: